-In February 2023, the Company commenced an underwritten public offering of36,764,706 shares of Common Stock at \$0.68 per share (the "Offering").
+In February 2023, the Company commenced an underwritten public offering of 36,764,706 shares of Common Stock at \$0.68 per share (the "Offering").
 JonesTrading Institutional Services LLC, as representative of the several underwriters (the "Underwriters") and pursuant to an underwriting agreement (the "Underwriting Agreement"), acted as book-running manager for the Offering.
 The Underwriting Agreement includes customary representations, warranties and covenants by the Company and customary conditions to closing, obligations of the parties and termination provisions.
-Additionally, under the terms of the Underwriting Agreement, the Company agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, or to contribute to payments the Underwriters may be required to make in respect of these liabilities.
-Pursuant to the Underwriting Agreement, the Company granted the Underwriters a 30-day over-allotment option to purchase up to an additional5,514,705 shares of its Common Stock, of which the Underwriters elected to purchase 4,000,000 of the over-allotment prior to the close of the Offering.
-The Offering closed on March 1, 2023 and the Company issued 40,764,706 shares of Common Stock and received net proceeds under the Offering of\$26.6 million.
+Additionally, under the terms of the Underwriting Agreement, the Company agreed to indemnify the Underwriters against certain liabilities, including liabilities.
+Pursuant to the Underwriting Agreement, the Company granted the Underwriters a 30-day over-allotment option to purchase up to an additional 5,514,705 shares of its Common Stock, of which the Underwriters elected to purchase 4,000,000 of the over-allotment prior to the close of the Offering.
+The Offering closed on March 1, 2023 and the Company issued 40,764,706 shares of Common Stock and received net proceeds under the Offering of \$26.6 million.
 The Common Stock will be issued pursuant to the Company's effective Registration Statement on Form S-3 (File No. 333-262226), previously declared effective by the Securities and Exchange Commission ("SEC") on February 4, 2022, and the preliminary prospectus supplement relating to this offering, filed on February 1, 2023.

-In February 2023, the Company entered into subscription agreements with certain accredited investors (the "February Common Stock Investors"), pursuant to which the February Common Stock Investors purchased 1,386,467 shares of Common Stock at a purchase price of \$0.68 per share for net proceeds to the Company of \$886,000.
+In February 2023, the Company entered into subscription agreements with certain accredited investors (the "February Common Stock Investors"), pursuant to which the February Common Stock Investors purchased 1,386,467 shares of Common Stock at a purchase price of 0.68 per share for net proceeds to the Company of 886,000.
 The private placement transaction is exempt from registration under Section 4(a)(2) and/or Regulation D under the Securities Act.